stordahl/jog/README.md

 # jog 🏃

-For those that can't remember npm scripts
+For those that can't remember npm scripts.
+Supports npm, and pnpm repositories.

 ## Dependencies